 Sunscreen, which can protect wearers from the ill effects of sun exposure, including skin cancer and burns, is used widely, and researchers say that the contamination of reefs isn’t just caused by beach-goers who swim in waters near corals but by everyone who wears sunscreen in their day-to-day lives.

 "The most direct evidence [of damage] we have is from beaches with a large amount of people in the water," John Fauth, one of the study's co-authors and an associate professor of biology at the University of Central Florida, told the Post.
 "But another way is through the wastewater streams.
 People come inside and step into the shower.
 People forget it goes somewhere."

 So what can everyday divers do to protect the reefs?

 "Wear rash guards or scuba wetsuits and skip all the hygienic products when you go diving," Fauth said.
 "If we could do it for a week at a time, people can certainly forgo it for a few hours to help protect these reefs for our children and their children to see."

 The U.S. National Park Service recommends using "reef-friendly" sunscreen made with titanium oxide or zinc oxide, instead of oxybenzone.
 (The Environmental Working Group lists some examples on its website.)

-For other exposed skin such as face, hands and feet, consider using Sun Hats with wide brim and neck cover, UV gloves and UV socks, these can be used on the beach and outdoor when enjoying time in the sun.
+For other exposed skin such as face, hands and feet, consider using Sun Hats with wide brim and neck cover, UV gloves and hoods, these can be used on the beach and outdoor when enjoying time in the sun.